 Glaucoma valve implantation is another surgery done for complicated Glaucoma or secondary Glaucoma or when your glaucoma doctor feels that the first surgery won't work.
 It is also done if a patient has already undergone a trabeculectomy and that surgery failed.
 Valve surgery is also preferred if significant conjunctival scar tissue is around the eye.

 As mentioned previously, glaucoma surgery is usually performed when the pressure is not controlled with eye drops.
 However, newer minimally invasive glaucoma surgeries (MIGS for short) are typically combined with cataract surgery to treat mild to moderate open-angle glaucoma.
 Therefore, for these surgeries to be an option for you, you should have a cataract that impacts your vision and quality of life, and you should have early to moderate open-angle glaucoma.
-In such a case, one may even consider bypassing medications or lasers in favor of cataract surgery combined with a MIGS procedure.
+In such a case, one may even consider bypassing medications or lasers in favour of cataract surgery combined with a MIGS procedure.
 MIGS won't work for advanced glaucomas as one may not achieve the Intraocular target pressure that one desires.
 On the other hand, these techniques are being tried in congenital glaucoma.

 Performing regular cataract surgery reduces eye pressure by a few points.
 However, in early glaucoma, if there is an associated cataract causing blurry vision, one may consider only doing cataract surgery and seeing what the eye pressures are posted during the surgery.